 Make sure to save the receipts and credit card/bank statements from all of the charges you incur.
 Take a picture or a screenshot as extra documentation in case you lose any of the paperwork.

-All travel nurses dream of a system that allows nurses to have nationwide licensure in every state for one affordable fee!!
-I think the profession is coming close with the eNLC, but we can do better!
-This whole process could be simplified, and the expensive fees for applications, background checks, and verifications could be avoid
+All travel nurses dream of a seamless system that allows nurses to have nationwide licensure for one affordable fee.
+I think the profession is coming close with the eNLC, but we can do better.
+This current state-owned process could be simplified, and the expensive fees for applications, background checks, and verifications could be avoided.

-This part of the process is so exciting for new travelers.
+Even though there’s work to be done to make the process seamless, expanding your licensing to other states is so exciting for new travelers.
 Starting to apply for licensure means it’s actually happening.
 You are taking real steps towards getting on the road.
+Enjoy the journey!